OpenWork-NZ/mdwg/docs/_defs/class-MD_Identifier.md

 More identifiers for more authorities can be added uplon request to the AGLDWG.

-## Recommendations
+## ICSM Best Practice Recommendations

-It is recommended that the MDWG develop general advise on the use of MD_Identifier - particularly concerning the use of `<mcc:codespace>`  and leverage the ability of combining this element with its mandatory sibling element `<mcc:code>` to provide a linkage to a cited resource.
+Therefore - it is recommended that the MDWG develop general advise on the use of MD_Identifier - particularly concerning the use of `<mcc:codespace>`  and leverage the ability of combining this element with its mandatory sibling element `<mcc:code>` to provide a linkage to a cited resource.
 It would also be beneficial to discuss other sibling elements `<mcc:authority>`, `<mcc:version>` and `<mcc:description>` and develop any needed advice on their general use.

 \pagebreak